a-paija/CRM-Sales-Review/README.md

 ## 🟩 Executive Summary

 MavenTech has generated approximately **$9.5M in total revenue**, supported by a solid **63% overall win rate**, indicating a generally healthy pipeline at a surface level.
-However, deeper analysis reveals that performance is **structurally inconsistent, highly concentrated, and operationally inefficient in key areas of the sales process**.
+However, deeper analysis reveals that performance is **inconsistent, highly concentrated, and operationally inefficient in key areas of the sales process**.

 Revenue generation is heavily dependent on **irregular high-value deal closures**, resulting in significant monthly volatility and limiting forecast reliability.
 At the same time, over **83% of revenue is concentrated in just three products**, increasing dependency risk and constraining scalable growth.